rubencaro/bottler/README.md

 Erlang runtime should be installed there too.
 Everything else, including Elixir itself, is included in the release.

-By now it's not able to deal with all the how code swap bolts, screws and nuts.
+By now it's not able to deal with all the hot code swap bolts, screws and nuts.
 Maybe someday will be.

 ## Use